emilio-gagliardi/microsoft_cve_rag/microsoft_cve_rag/architect/feature_create_kb_articles.md

 }
 ```

-We then need to create a route in the fastapi etl_router.py to handle this workflow.
+We then need to create a route in the `etl_routes.py` to handle this workflow.
 All routes need pydantic models V2 with swagger docs.
 The route should also return a pydantic model with standardized response structure as other routes, i.e. `response, status, code` keys.
 All mongo credentials are loaded from environment variables.

 Draft for the code below:
 ```python